astromitts/django-session-manager/README.md

 The from email address for your app

 SENDGRID_API_KEY (String)
-Valid API key for an verified sender in Send Grid
+Valid API key for a verified sender in Send Grid

 ## Middleware